 Garden State Home Loans overview

-Headquartered in Cherry Hill, New Jersey, Garden State Home Loans has funded more than $4 billion in loans for more than 20,000 borrowers since its founding in 2011.
+Headquartered in Cherry Hill, New Jersey, Garden State Home Loans has funded $10 billion in loans since its founding in 2011.
 The lender offers preapprovals online, typically in 24 hours or less, and its purchase loans close in an average of 21 to 23 days (and as few as 11 days, in some cases), faster than the industry average and potentially sooner compared to other lenders.

 Refinancing with Garden State Home Loans

 For those who want to lower their rate, shorten their loan term or access their home’s equity, Garden State Home Loans offers rate-and-term and cash-out refinancing.

 - Rocket Mortgage review – More widespread availability and high customer satisfaction scores from J.D.
 Power

 - CFBank mortgage review – Similar credit score requirements and no underwriting or origination fees

 - Allied Mortgage Group review – Licensed in many more states (but not all) and can work with self-employed borrowers